Skip to main content

 • Medication - Medications ordered or administered during encounters

-• Observation - Clinical measurements like blood pressure, height, and weight
+• Observation - Clinical measurements like blood pressure, height, and weight (with reference range table)

 • Patient - Patient demographic information and core patient data